ryandong05/unix-project/INSTALL.md

 - source /app/venv/bin/activate
 - pip3 install .

-Ensure your project files (script, database, CSV, pickle files, etc.) are in the /storage/python-projects directory on your Raspberry Pi.
+**IMPORTANT**: Ensure your project files (script, database, CSV, pickle files, etc.) are in the /storage/python-projects directory on your Raspberry Pi.
 These files will now be accessible in the container under /app.
 - scp /path/to/your_script.py root@<raspberry-pi-ip>:/storage/python-projects/
 - acp /path/to/netflix_data.csv root@<raspberry-pi-ip>:/storage/python-projects/
 - scp /path/to/tfidf_matrix.pkl root@<raspberry-pi-ip>:/storage/python-projects/